chadbaldwin/chadbaldwin.github.io/_posts/2020-12-06-Embedded-and-Markdown-Code-Blocks.md

 ### **GitHub gist embedded using jekyll-gist plugin**

-&nbsp;

 {% gist 27617f7cc342351dc0baf03398b52c21 %}

 Pros:

+* Keeping code blocks isolated from the post could make script re-use in other blog posts easier.
+  * For example, if I have a SQL script for checking table sizes, and I later decide to edit it slightly; I can edit the gist and it will update all blog posts which also embed that script
-* I like the idea of having code blocks isolated.
-People can leave comments on them via gist.
+* People can leave comments on them via gist.
 They can submit edit suggestions.
+* Editing a gist does not require re-deploying the website

 Cons: